vjvardhan/finzly-api-developerportal/developer-portal/create-contact-api.md

 ---
 title: Create Contact
 ---
-## **Create Contact/Beneficiary**
+## **Create Beneficiary/Contact**

-This API allows the user to add a customer beneficiaries to the customer profile in the CRM system.

-Customer Contact/Beneficiary API help to manage the customer beneficiaries (contacts) in the Finzly CRM system.
-Once the beneficiaries are defined in the system the contactUID can be used to initiate a payment.
+You can use this API to add a beneficiaries/contacts to an existing customer profile in the CRM system.
+Once the beneficiaries are defined in the system use can use the contactUID to initiate a payment.
+This will reduce the complexity or error during the initiation of the payments.

 ### **Creating Customer Contact**
 [POST /customers/{customerUID}/contacts](https://finzlyconnect-api-developer-portal.redoc.ly/openapi/reference/operation/createCustomerContactV2/)